 Choose a brush that is wide enough to cover efficiently, yet narrow enough for control over the paint application.
 If you're painting a small area, a wide brush doesn't work well as you’ll have little control to apply it only where you want it.
 A 2-2.5 inch brush is ideal for cutting in, but if you're painting doors or skirting boards, you’d be best with a 1 inch brush.
 Large, flat areas, like walls and ceilings work best with a 5 inch brush so you can cover the surface faster.

 Now you know what bristles and how big, but what about the shape?
 Paint brushes are available in angled and flat styles depending on what you need to paint.

 Angled brushes work well for cutting in along edges and getting straight lines.
 A thin angled brush is great for when you need a particularly crisp line, while a thicker angled brush holds more paint and works well along ceilings.
 If you’re painting a large, flat surface, you’ll need a flat brush so you can get the job done quickly and easily.

 Also bear in mind that the bristle ends affect how well the paint brush picks up paint and applies it to the painted surface.
 Flagged or exploded bristles on higher-end brushes let you pick up more paint with each dip.
 The split ends also help the paint go on smoothly without brush marks – so it could save you time in the long run to spend a bit more on your brush.

 No matter what type of paintbrush you choose, focus on the construction quality for the best results.
 Look for dense bristles and test the brush by bending it back near the base; a solid paint brush springs back.

 Choosing the right brush allows you to get a smooth, high quality finish on your surfaces.
-Before putting your brush to a wall you might want to read our 7 top tips for prepping a wall for paint.
+But remember, decoration is preparation – so make sure you lay the groundwork and prepare your canvas before putting your brush to a wall!